 The online workshops will also provide opportunity for plumbing and heating contractors to have their say.
 “We want to hear from installers.
 The online workshop will provide opportunities for installers to share their thoughts, opinions and views on how the heating market needs to develop in terms of what alternative heat technologies should be at the forefront of Government strategy.
 We also want to understand what support installers feel they need from Government to help them and the industry move to alternative heating technologies”, said John Thompson.

 APHC will then compile and feed the views of installers directly into Government.

 Due to differences with the Welsh Parliament and UK Parliament, APHC is hosting separate webinars for plumbing and heating contractors based in Wales or England.
-The same online workshop is being hosted on separate dates and times.
+The same online workshop is being hosted on:

 Wales Online Workshop

 Thursday 8 October 10.00 a.m. to 11.00 a.m.

 Friday 9 October 10.00 a.m. to 11.00 a.m.

 To book a place, readers can email firstname.lastname@example.org.

 In addition to the online workshops, APHC wants to celebrate the important work that plumbing and heating contractors carryout each day.
 Installers can get involved on Twitter, Facebook and LinkedIn by posting photos of their work using the hashtag #QPW20.
 APHC will be giving away spot prizes for the best photos.